stormingluke/chaospod/README.md

 ## Testing

-Given the 'soft' time limit I have not implemented any tests in the pipeline nor any tests for in-cluster activity.
+Given the 'soft' time limit I have not implemented any tests in the pipeline.
 Put another way: don't actually run this anywhere other than a fresh minikube setup without first writing an integraton test (perhaps on said minikube).

 ## Build